 - The average amount and the genomic span of segments shared between a single individual and a reference panel.
 Those quantities are important for effective design of sequencing studies .

 In parallel, we applied IBD analysis to reconstruct the history of Ashkenazi Jews, Druze, and Irish Travellers [3,4,5], and developed a tool for fast extraction of IBD segments from simulated genomes .
-Current work focuses on the development of improved methods for demographic inference (i.e., reconstruction of the population history) based on sharing between multiple individuals, sex-specific demographic events, and ancient genomes.
+Current work focuses on the development of improved methods for demographic inference (i.e., reconstruction of the population history) based on sharing between multiple individuals, inference of sex-specific demographic events and consanguinity parameters, and haplotype sharing in ancient genomes.

 Carmi et al., Theoretical Population Biology, 2014 (link)